Inca trail

 When you are finished exploring the Machu Picchu Inca citadel you will catch a shuttle bus to Aguas Calientes and enjoy lunch in one of the many restaurants in this charming little town.
 (Not Included).
 Later on, take a train from Aguas Calientes to Ollantaytambo where our private van will be waiting for you to transfer back to your hotel in Cusco.
 Our Classic Inca Trail 4 days Trek to Machu Picchu will end at your hotel.

-What Is Included For The classic Inca Trail to Machu Picchu?
+What Is Included For 4 Day Inca Trail to Machu Picchu?

 • Pre-Trek briefing the night before the trek to go over the itinerary